Money, money, money!!!

 Bill Gates – $90Billion

-I’ve always been a saver yet I have always believed I can still save more and spend less.
+I’ve always been a saver yet I’ve also always believed I can save more and spend less than I do.
 When my salary was as low as N60,000 per month, I still managed to save for travel to the UK and my savings covered flight ticket, transportation and shopping expenses.
 Over the years, I’ve come to the conclusion that as my income increased, I have spent more.
 I can’t even talk about how much I spent last year.
 In Diddy’s words, “more money, more problems.”

 You must gain control of your money or the lack of it will forever control you.